President, Ashlin Associates

 Ana has served as a Pastoral Council member at St. Gabriel Church, is the Memory Makers Programs Coordinator, and a Eucharistic Minister.
 She is also a Lead Facilitator of the Strengths Quest program for teens.
 She has a B.A. in Business Administration and Marketing from American College, Quito.

-Beverly holds a Masters of Business Administration from the University of North Carolina at Charlotte, and a Bachelors of Science in Industrial Relations from the University of North Carolina at Chapel Hill.
-She is a Certified Compensation Professional and specializes in professional employee development.
+Beverly holds a Master’s degree in Business Administration from the University of North Carolina at Charlotte, as well as a Bachelor’s degree in Industrial Relations from the University of North Carolina at Chapel Hill.
+She is also a Certified Career Coach and a Certified Compensation Professional.

 Mitch Weiss is a highly experienced Management Consultant and Human Resources Executive with strategic business experience in developing and implementing human resources plans to support successful business performance.
 He also has significant experience in working with companies to solve broader business issues that are impacted by human capital issues.